vuejs/docs/src/guide/typescript/composition-api.md

 #### Syntax Limitations {#syntax-limitations}

-In version 3.2 and below, the generic type parameter for `defineProps()` were limited to a type literal or a reference to a local interface.
+In version 3.2 and below, the type parameter for `defineProps()` were limited to a type literal or a reference to a local interface.

 This limitation has been resolved in 3.3.
 The latest version of Vue supports referencing imported and a limited set of complex types in the type parameter position.
 However, because the type to runtime conversion is still AST-based, some complex types that require actual type analysis, e.g. conditional types, are not supported.
 You can use conditional types for the type of a single prop, but not the entire props object.